jwunderl/pxt-arcade/docs/courses/csintro1/functions/extensions.md

 # Making and Using Extensions

-When writing code, software developers often want to avoid spending time "reinventing the wheel."
+When writing code, software developers often want to avoid spending time recreating code that already exists.
 Previous sections have shown how a single developer might do this using functions, but not how developers can share code amongst others.

 In this activity, students will:
 * Import an extension